JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/4-IfStatements.md

 }
 ```

-here is an example of an else if statement, because the first condition wasnt true, it moved on the the second
+Here is an example of an else if statement, because the first condition wasn't true, it moved on the the second

 If the first condition(x == 5) was true, it would skip past the else if statement

-This is different from writing two seperate if statements because only one of the code blocks will be executed
+This is different from writing two separate if statements because only one of the code blocks will be executed

 ### else statements